The Dirichlet and the weighted metrics for the space of Kahler metrics: The Dirichlet metric

+In the present subsection we are going to prove that the sectional curvature of the Dirichlet metric for a two plane spanned by tangent vectors $\phi_s , \phi_t \in T_\phi \mathcal{H}$ is bounded above and below by a constant $K$ which depends only on the point $\phi$ and on one generator $\phi_s$.
+This led us to conjecture that unlike the case when $M$ is a Riemann surface, the sectional curvature is not flat.

-The purpose of this section is to get a result which goes on that direction, when the dimension of the K\"ahler manifold $M$ is strictly bigger than one.
-Indeed, the main result of the section will be the following. \begin{thm} If $d\phi(s,t)$ a smooth two parameter family in $\mathcal{A}$ such that $d\phi_s , d\phi_t$ are $\mathbb{R}$-linearly independent at $d\phi$, than there exists a positive constant $K=K(\omega_\phi , d\phi_s)$, such that we have
+The main result of the section will be the following. \begin{thm} If $d\phi(s,t)$ a smooth two parameter family of curves in $\mathcal{A}$ such that $d\phi_s , d\phi_t$ are $\mathbb{R}$-linearly independent at $d\phi$, than there exists a positive constant $K=K(\omega_\phi , d\phi_s)$, such that we have the following bounds for the sectional curvature of the Dirichlet metric

 \end{thm}